Menu

 The first thing that stops most people from getting a remortgage is the thought of losing their home.
 The second biggest reason, after being unable to afford another mortgage, is the lack of equity in the property.

-For many, this means they need at least 75% LTV with a 20% down payment on top of that – not easy when you’re living paycheck to paycheck.
-Even if there was enough money saved up for this kind of hefty outlay, it can take six months or more just to save up enough funds through regular savings accounts before applying for a new mortgage with your bank.
+For many, this means they need at least 75% LTV with a 20% down payment – not easy when you’re living paycheck to paycheck.
+Even if enough money was saved for this kind of hefty outlay, it could take six months or more to save enough through regular savings accounts before applying for a new mortgage with your bank.

-In addition, banks are becoming increasingly strict about lending out money due to recent economic events so credit availability has tightened significantly over the past few years.
+In addition, banks are becoming increasingly strict about lending money due to recent economic events, so credit availability has tightened significantly over the past few years.

 If you have bad credit, you could consider releasing equity with a bad credit secured loan subject to the loan to value requirements and affordability assessment.